-The practice of Yoga does not only focus on physical postures to improve the body, but deals with all the aspects of our being and our lives.
 Patanjali who is considered the father of Modern Yoga described the eight aspects of a Yogic Lifestyle and called it the Eight Limbs of Yoga.
-The limbs are practical guides to a person’s personal development to achieve the harmony of the mind, the body and the spirit which leads to living a full life, and contributing to a global consciousness.
+The limbs are practical guides to a person’s inner personal development to achieve the harmony of the mind, the body and the spirit which leads to living a full life, and contributing to a global consciousness.

 1- Attitudes towards others and the world around you.